incubyte/incubyte.github.io/content/blog/standup.md

 If we look at the [Agile Manifesto](https://agilemanifesto.org/), it does not describe how to manage your project, however, there are two methodologies that comes to our mind:

-1 [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), which is the most popular; The "Daily Scrum" comes from that, and 2.
-[Extreme programming](https://en.wikipedia.org/wiki/Extreme_programming) which is considered to be the best explanation of Agile.
+1. [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), which is the most popular; The "Daily Scrum" comes from that.
+2. [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) which is considered to be the best explanation of Agile.

-While “Standup meeting,” “Daily Sync meeting,” “Daily Scrum,” and “Any other” have different definitions, we should focus on the meeting from the Agile perspective instead of religiously following process each one’s process and definition.
+While “Standup meeting,” “Daily Sync meeting,” “Daily Scrum,” and any other name have different definitions, we should focus on the meeting from the Agile perspective instead of religiously following process each one’s process and definition.